-In its core, cryptojacking is a type of malicious intervention onto one’s computer in order to use its computational power for cryptocurrency mining.
+At its core, cryptojacking is a type of malicious intervention into one’s computer in order to use its computational power for cryptocurrency mining.

 Using different fraudulent methods of intervention, bad actors implement malware and programs tailored to steal a computer’s CPU.
 Such ‘dangerous’ lines of code are hard to discover so unsuspected victims cannot understand why their computers are overheated, and the response time takes ages.
 While a computer is working hard during your daily digital routine, hackers make your PC solve difficult mathematical problems to add new blocks in a blockchain and get a reward.

 Cryptojacking is rapidly gaining momentum as the crypto industry is moving towards mass adoption.
 There are multiple ways to ‘catch’ a virus and get hacked and this is where we kindly remind you to stay safe.
 All the necessary precautions will be provided below.